CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Attacks

 \subsubsection{\bf Constructing Encryption Oracles}

 An encryption oracle allows the adversary to alter the content of an arbitrary memory block encrypted with the victim’s VEK to the value specified by the adversary.
 With \atknameTwo, an encryption oracle can be created in ways similar to the decryption oracle.
-The primary difference is that the target instruction is of the format ``{\tt mov \%$reg_1$,(\%$reg_2$)}'', which moves an 8-byte value stored in $reg_1$ to the memory location specified by $reg_2$. \looseness=-1
+The primary difference is that the target instruction is of the format ``{\tt mov \%$reg_1$,(\%$reg_2$)}'', which moves an 8-byte value stored in $reg_1$ to the memory location specified by $reg_2$.
 With an encryption oracle, the adversary could breach the integrity of the victim VM and force the victim VM to (1) execute arbitrary instruction, or (2) alter sensitive data, or (3) change control flows.
 Note that our encryption oracle differs from those in the prior works~\cite{du:2017:sevUnsecure,buhren:2017:fault,Li:2019:sevio} as it does not rely on SEV's memory integrity flaws.

 \bheading{Performance evaluation.} We measured the performance of the encryption oracle by the time it takes to updates the content of a 4KB memory page.
 The average time of 5 trials was 104.8ms with one standard deviation of 6.1ms.
 Note in a real-world attack, the attacker may only need to change a few bytes to compromise the victim VM, which means the attack can be done within 1ms.